Get to Know Us

 - Learn more about equity work at FLC

 Let's Meet Up!

-Please stop by to learn more about the Equity Center, our work, related clubs, and how everyone can engage in equity work.
-Find us in the main hallway of Aspen Hall.
+Join our Canvas page and learn more about the Equity Center, our work, events, related clubs and how you can get engaged in equity work.
 We look forward to seeing you!

-- Access free food and toiletries from our pantries
+- Complete the Basic Needs Survey if you need access to free food and toiletries from our pantry

 - Promote your club event or post flyers to outreach to new members

 - Attend educational and community building events designed to ensure you are connected and supported to succeed

 ARC Pride Center